Multi-target filtering with linearised complexity: Introduction

 \section{Introduction}

-The existing solutions in the field of multi-object estimation can be decomposed into two classes of multi-object filters.
-One class consists of ``classical'' filters, such as the Multiple Hypothesis Tracking or MHT, see e.g.\ \cite{Blackman1986}, that are based on practical generalisations of single-object filters.
-The strength of these classical filters is their ability to distinguish the objects of interest and to naturally characterise each of them.
-The other class of filters comprises ``point process inspired'' approaches, such as the Probability Hypothesis Density (PHD) filter as introduced by \cite{Mahler2003}.
-These filters successfully propagate global statistics about the population of interest and integrate clutter and appearance of objects in a principled way.
-However, they do not naturally propagate specific information about objects because of the point process usual assumption of indistinguishability.
-One of the attempts to overcome this limitation can be found in \cite{Vo2013}, where labelled random finite sets are used.
-However this approach is computationally expensive.
+\IEEEPARstart{M}{ulti}-target tracking refers to the problem of estimating the number and state of targets in a dynamical multi-target system via partial and uncertain observations corrupted by detection failures and false alarms.
+The difficulty of this task is further amplified by the fact that targets in the system appear and disappear at unknown times.
+The main challenge with \gls{mtt} is the absence of a priori information about \emph{data association}, i.e.\ about the association between the received observations and the different targets being estimated.
+This aspect makes the problem highly combinatorial in nature so that approximations are required for systems made of a large number of targets and/or for which the data association problem is not easily resolved.

-In this paper, we derive a new multi-object filter, called the Hypothesised filter for Independent Stochastic Population or HISP filter, based on a new framework relying on the introduction of the concept of distinguishability in the theory of point processes.
-This framework is described in the recent article \cite{Houssineau2013}, where a solution for the data association problem is deduced and expressed in terms of association measures.
-The HISP filter allows to characterise separately the individuals of a population while preserving a sufficiently general modelling of the population dynamics.
-After introducing some notations in Section \ref{sec:notations}, we present the main results from \cite{Houssineau2013} along with more detailed explanations and expressions in Section \ref{sec:theory}.
-In Section \ref{sec:practice}, the approximations required for the implementation of the HISP filter are introduced.
-Finally, a comparison against the PHD filter is carried out on simulated data in Section \ref{sec:results}.
+The existing solutions in the field of \gls{mtt} can be divided into two classes of methods.
+One class consists of ``classical'' methods \cite{Blackman1986,BarShalom1987,Okuma2004,Vermaak2005} that are based on practical generalisations of single-target estimation.
+Their strength lies in their ability to distinguish the targets and to naturally characterise each of them.
+The other class of methods comprises approaches based on simple point processes, such as the \gls{phd} filter introduced by \cite{Mahler2003} or one of the many variants of it \cite{Singh2009,Vo2009,Pace2013}.
+These methods successfully propagate global statistics about the system of interest and integrate false alarms and appearance of targets in a principled way.
+However, they do not naturally propagate specific information about targets because of the point process assumption of indistinguishability.
+One of the attempts to overcome this limitation \cite{Vo2013,Vo2014} uses marked point processes.